DavinChurch/DateTime/README.md

 # Introduction to DateTime

 These are date-manipulation routines for calculating with dates as Julian Day Numbers (not Julian Dates) using Dyalog APL.
-They support and use ⎕DT and 1200⌶ from Dyalog APL v18.0 and later, but almost all of the functionality is available in earlier versions of APL as well.
+They support and use ⎕DT (and 1200⌶ at present) from Dyalog APL v18.0 and later, but almost all of the functionality is available in earlier versions of APL as well.

 Simple calculations with serial date numbers such as these simply involve adding and subtracting a number of days, but these tools are available for more complicated calculations such as adding/subtracting calendar months, years, weekdays, and working days, and finding the day of week/month/year, the beginning of weeks, months, years, calendar ages, and similar functionality.
 Timestamps are also supported for some processes by using a fractional date, and time-sensitive functions are available for changing between local and UTC time zones, determining time zones, daylight savings time adjustments, and so on.